Who runs The Disney Project?

 The Walt Disney Family Museum

-I have an Annual Pass to both Disneyland and Walt Disney World.
-I own Disney Vacation Club, am a member of The Walt Disney Family Museum in SF, have a Disney Visa, and even have a Disneyland Paris annual pass (okay so it’s expired, but I still have it!).
+I have an annual pass to Disneyland, Walt Disney World, Hong Kong Disneyland, and Disneyland Paris.
+I own Disney Vacation Club, and am a member of (and writer for) The Walt Disney Family Museum in San Francisco.
 While one might surmise that I appreciate Disney, above all else, I have great respect and admiration for the man himself, Walter Elias Disney.

 I have also run at least one Disney race per year since 2007.
+My first race was the Disneyland Half Marathon, and my last race was the Hong Kong Disneyland 10K in November of 2019.
+My next race will probably be the Princess 8K in Disneyland Paris in May of 2020.
 My other hobbies include writing, playing sports, going to the gym, reading, traveling to non-Disney places (gasp), and watching movies.

 What is The Disney “Project”?

-Is The Disney Project affiliated with the Disney Company?
+Is The Disney Project affiliated with The Walt Disney Company?

 It is not!
-My humble site is merely a fan blog, and is in no way affiliated with or endorsed by The Walt Disney Company.
+The Disney Project is merely a fan site, and is in no way affiliated with or endorsed by The Walt Disney Company.

 We hear there’s a photo out there of you and Bob Gurr in a hot tub.
 Is it true?